jpsdr/x265/doc/reST/cli.rst

 .. option:: --sbrc --no-sbrc

-	To enable and disable segment based rate control.Segment duration depends on the keyframe interval specified.If unspecified,default keyframe interval will be used.
+	To enable and disable segment based rate control.Segment duration depends on the keyframe interval specified.
+If unspecified, default keyframe interval will be used.
 	Default: disabled.

-.. option:: --sbrc-hyst
+.. option:: --aq-auto

-	To enable hysteresis on segment based rate control.
+	Enable auto-AQ mode.
 	Default: disabled.

-.. option:: --sbrc-aq5
+.. option:: --aq-auto-hyst

-	Replace AQ-MODE 1 by AQ-MODE 5 on segment based rate control.
+	To enable hysteresis on auto-AQ.
 	Default: disabled.

+.. option:: --aq-auto-aq5

+	Replace AQ-MODE 1 by AQ-MODE 5 on auto-AQ.
+	Default: disabled.

-.. option:: --sbrc-hdr
+.. option:: --aq-auto-hdr

-	Don't use biased mode on sbrc (--sbrc-aq5 has no effect in this case).
+	Don't use biased mode on auto-AQ (--aq-auto-aq5 has no effect in this case).
 	Default: disabled.

 .. option:: --aq-fast-edge